 “Just reported on TV Eagles have some interest in b farve once they trade kolb.
 Sources told me its possible.
 Not sure what farve thinks”

 Eskin went on to chat with a few folks via that same Twitter account, where he continued to misspell Brett’s name.

 How much can you a trust a guy’s report when on multiple occasions, he can’t even spell the legend’s name correctly?

 Either way you slice it, the Brett Favre rumors just won’t go away.
 While many fans want them to, it appears that they will not be disappear any time soon.

 If the Eagles indeed deal away Kolb, there will be a need for a legitimate backup QB.
 With the names that could exist on the market, Favre would be one of the more attractive, at least from a talent standpoint.
 To some degree, it does make sense.
 Sure, Philly fans would cringe at the thought now.
 However, if the fragile Michael Vick gets hurt again, the Philly faithful would want someone capable to replace him.

 If that did happen, the Eagles would likely welcome Favre with open arms.
 For now, in Philadelphia, Brett will remain at the same popularity level as J.D.
 Drew or Santa Claus.

 When the dust settles and the NFL uncertainty disappears, I truly believe that Brett Favre will stay retired this time.

 But how does “The City of Brotherly Love” feel about it?

 UPDATED July 24, 2011 – 130pm

 Eagles QB Michael Vick had something to say on the rumor, via his Twitter account.
-Vick stated that he “would be honored to have Brett Favre as a backup”.
+Per Vick, he “would be honored to have Brett Favre as a backup”.

 According to a report via ProFootballTalk, Vick later deleted the tweet.

 The likely explanation for that behavior is that someone asked Vick to remove it.
 That’s considering the fact that Kevin Kolb is still in the Eagles organization.
 Vick also should not comment on any free agent acquisitions at this time.